A Guide to Air Compressors

 - Keep them outside when you’re working inside.

-- Confine them in a closet (Not gas models!).
+- Put them in a closet (Don’t do this with gas models!).

 Keep hoses and tools dry with a filter